Last update Oct. 5, 2023

 Propranolol has been used successfully in cases of persistent breast pain during breastfeeding.(Muddana 2018)

-Monitoring of the infant is advised if propranolol is used in mothers of infants with asthma.
-(Hale).
+Monitoring of the infant is advised if propranolol is used in mothers of infants with asthma (Hale).
+Monitor the appearance of somnolence in the infant.

 Some authors do not consider that beta-blockers are drugs of choice for the treatment of hypertension, unless there is another simultaneous indication, such as migraine or prophylaxis of angina.
 (Anderson 2018)